Session Schedule

 Adding, Dropping, Withdrawing from Course Work

-Note: Any student who fails to officially drop/withdraw from a registered course will receive a grade of “F” for the course.
+Note: A student who fails to officially drop/withdraw from a registered course will receive a grade of “F” for the course.

 The ability to withdraw and receive refunds for programs vary based upon the established policies of these courses.
 Grades of “W” are taken into consideration in the calculation of Federal Title IV eligibility.
-They are also taken into consideration when determining if a student has made satisfactory academic progress.
+They are also taken into consideration when determining if a student has made Satisfactory Academic Progress.
+Questions about financial aid and implications on adding, dropping, or withdrawing should be directed to the Office of Financial Aid.

 Academic Warnings